2025 Tipperary county hurling team season: Round 4 (v Waterford 18 May)

-On Sunday the 18 May, Tipperary played Waterford, managed by Peter Queally in ther final group match of the Munster championship.
+On Sunday the 18 May, Tipperary played Waterford, managed by Peter Queally in the final group match of the Munster championship.
 The match was played in sunny conditions in front of a crowd of 28,758.
 It was televised live on RTÉ 2 as part of the Sunday Game presented by Joanne Cantwell with analysis from the Gaelic Grounds by Liam Sheedy, Anthony Daly and Dónal Óg Cusack.
 Match commentary was from Ger Canning.
 Tickets for the game cost €35 for the stand and €30 for the terrace.
 The match had a 10-minute start delay due to the large crowd.
 Alan Tynan missed the match with an injury, with Willie Connors coming into the starting team.

 Tipperary had a three-point lead at half-time on 0–16 to 1–10 scoreline and Waterford were level in the second half with 20 minutes to go before substitute Oisin O’Donoghue scored a goal for Tipperary with a low finish as they went on to wn the game on a 1–30 to 1–21 scoreline to progress to the All-Ireland series and recorded a first championship win against Waterford since 2019 and a first championship win at home since June 2019.
 Andrew Ormond was named as the man of the match.